skooter500/GE2-Labtest1-2018/readme.md

 [![YouTube](http://img.youtube.com/vi/bydalDzhCBY/0.jpg)](https://www.youtube.com/watch?v=bydalDzhCBY)

+You will have to make a prefab for the Eagle ship and make a spawner component that instiantiates formations of Eagles

 - Download this starter Unity project that has a skybox asset and a model of the Eagle transporter ship.
-- Create a new, empty Unity github repository.
-Make sure the name is Space1999 and push your project to it.
-You can use whatever git client you are familiar with.
-If you are unsure how to do this, cd to the folder you unzipped the project to and type:
+- Create a new, Unity project on github.
+Name it Space1999 and push your project to it.
+You can use whatever git client you are familiar with, but if you are not sure how to do this, cd to the folder you unzipped the project to and type:

     ```bash
     git init
     git remote add origin PASTE_THE_REPO_URL_FROM_YOUR_BROWSER_HERE
+    git pull origin master
     git add .
     git commit -m "Initial version"
     git push --set-upstream origin master